 Italian music producer and sound engineer based in Berlin.
-I get the production from start (recording, session musician, production) to the end (mixing, mastering).
-I've studied with Tchad Blake (Arctic Monkeys, The Kills, Peter Gabriel) and have worked with a lot of genres, mainly Electronica, Metal, Rock, HipHop & Indie.
+I take the production from start (recording, session musician, production) to the end (mixing, mastering).
+I've published and produced for Sony, Universal, Warner and many indie labels and artists.
+Ex-plugin designer for Denise Audio plugins (www.denise.io)

 I have worked with a wide range of independent clients over the past 20 years.